 I recently finished reading the Fifty Shades trilogy.
 Having heard a bit about it, I figured I was prepared for how raunchy it would be.
 After the first fifty pages or so, I had convinced myself that Christian Grey was going to be some supernatural creature, a monster of some sort.
 To say I was shocked by what he actually is would be a complete understatement..
 It was hard to wrap my head around, honestly.
-But once I got past that, I actually quite enjoyed the books.
-E.L.
-James did a really nice job developing the characters and their relationships so that you really felt you were a part of it, with their little quirks and flaws.
-Definitely not the best written of books, much like the Twilight series, but it's just about what you would expect from that genre.
+But once I got past that, the books were actually alright – I can never start a book without finishing it, and then you know, it ends up being a trilogy, so three books later… Definitely not the best written of books, much like the Twilight series, but it’s just about what you would expect from that genre.

 Anyway.
 These muffins.
 I quickly threw them together last night, around midnight, after realizing I had nothing to eat for breakfast before work the next morning.
 I had two way too ripe bananas, so muffins it was.
 Having no nuts to make banana nut muffins, I quickly decided on chocolate, and I’m very pleased I did!